Queers harmonizing for liberation.

 Singing is your birthright.
 Reclaim it.

-Leese offers private sessions at their home studio in Southeast Eugene.
-Whether you've been singing for years already, or have never sung in front of anyone before, Leese creates loving and patient space for you to work through all the vulnerability, joy, and release that comes with singing.
+elias offers private sessions at their music studio in the Whiteaker neighborhood, next to Anomaly Hair Collective.
+Whether you've been singing for years already, or are brand new to working with your voice, elias creates loving and patient space for you to navigate all the vulnerability, joy, and release that comes with singing.

 "Queer like, escaping definition.
 Queer like some sort of fluidity and limitlessness at once...like a freedom too strange to be conquered...like the fearlessness to imagine what love can look like, and pursue it." - Brandon Wint

-Queer Choir, Homo Phonic and RISE are directed by Leese Olivine (all pronouns), a genderqueer singer/songwriter, artivist, educator, abolitionist, community-builder, Cancer Sun + Rising, a cappella geek, and veteran choir director.
-Lisa has deep roots in Eugene, and recently moved back to these unceded Kalapuya lands from Oakland, CA where they spent 10 years as vocal music faculty at Oakland School for the Arts.
+Elias Wolf (they/them - formerly Lisa Forkish) is a singer/songwriter, artivist, educator, abolitionist, community-builder, a cappella geek, and veteran choir director.
+Elias has deep roots in Eugene, and recently moved back to these unceded Kalapuya lands from Oakland, CA (Ohlone land) where they spent 10 years as vocal music faculty at Oakland School for the Arts.

-Leese is committed to decolonizing the western settler capitalist concept of singing as an exclusive activity only for some, and not the universal truth that it is; a sacred birthright for all.
-She aims to breathe humanity into the spaces she holds, with vulnerability and compassion.
-Leese is actively working to heal the wounds of music elitism and not-enoughness through an embodied, trauma-informed and heartful approach.
+Elias is committed to decolonizing the western settler capitalist concept of singing as an exclusive activity only for some, and not the universal truth that it is; a sacred birthright for all.
+They aim to breathe humanity into the spaces they hold, with vulnerability and compassion.
+Elias is actively working to heal the wounds of music elitism and not-enoughness through an embodied, trauma-informed and heartful approach.
 For them, love is paramount, and closeness is the antidote to white supremacist delusion, cisheteropatriarchy and cultural disconnection.
-Leese believes in singing as a liberatory practice and invites you to join them in using voice and song to create a more just and loving world.
+Elias believes in singing as a liberatory practice and invites you to join them in using voice and song to create a more just and loving world.

-You can learn more about Leese and their work at lisaforkish.com.
+You can learn more about elias and their work at eliaswolfmusic.com.

 “Let me chant my heartʻs wishes for the world and harmonize with others who are courageous enough to make music with their voices." - Pixie Lighthorse